E-commerce Website Redesign

 eCommerce Page Content & Linking Strategies

-A holistic approach to search engine optimization means optimizing every aspect of a website to rank well for important, relevant keywords.
-The website pages should consist of optimized, unique copy and media to provide relevant, helpful information to the visitor while naturally incorporating your target keywords and internal links.
+A holistic approach to search engine optimization means optimizing every aspect of a website to rank well for critical, relevant keywords.
+The website pages should consist of optimized, unique copy and media to provide appropriate, helpful information to the visitor while naturally incorporating your target keywords and internal links.

 Internal links work hand-in-hand with external links to increase the rankings of pages throughout the site.
-Internal links pass page authority from one of your website pages to another to ultimately improve rankings, while external links (links pointing to your domain from other domains) indicate to the search engines how popular and relevant your site is.
-The more relevant your site is, the more likely it is to be shown higher in the search results, and thus, the more likely that users will visit your site, engage and convert.
+Internal links pass page authority from one of your website pages to another to improve rankings.
+In contrast, external links (links pointing to your domain from other domains) indicate to the search engines how popular and relevant your site is.
+The more relevant your site is, the more likely it is to be shown higher in the search results and, thus, the more likely that users will visit your site, engage and convert.

 eCommerce Product Optimization

-By optimizing your product pages for the search engines, potential customers will be more likely discover your site and complete purchases.
-You will be in a better position to get qualified customers and grow your business.
+By optimizing your product pages for search engines, potential customers will be more likely to discover your site and complete purchases.
+You will be in a better position to attract qualified customers and grow your business.

 Technical eCommerce SEO Strategies

-The goal of an enterprise technical SEO strategy is to ensure the crawlers can efficiently find and successfully index your website pages and products.
-This includes often and regularly monitoring your site for issues such as broken links, broken pages, improperly redirecting URLs, slow page speed, poor mobile usability, and more using Google Search Console, Screaming Frog, Deepcrawl (now Lumar), and other enterprise SEO tools.
-And then fixing.
+An enterprise technical SEO strategy aims to ensure the crawlers can efficiently find and successfully index your website pages and products.
+This includes often and regularly monitoring your site for issues such as broken links and pages, improperly redirecting URLs, slow page speed, poor mobile usability, and more using Google Search Console, Screaming Frog, Deepcrawl (now Lumar), and other enterprise SEO tools and then fixing them.

 E-Commerce SEO Strategy Benefits

-Enterprise SEO strategies are crucial for sustaining the organic growth of an online enterprise and maintaining brand integrity.
-An agile marketing strategy with a focus on organic SEO will help you weather tough economic times and see you safely through Google algorithm updates.
-Consumers turn to the search engines for answers, so having a solid eCommerce SEO strategy in place is a must.
+Enterprise SEO strategies are crucial for sustaining an online enterprise’s organic growth and maintaining brand integrity.
+An agile marketing strategy focusing on organic SEO will help you weather tough economic times and see you safely through Google algorithm updates.
+Consumers turn to search engines for answers, so having a solid eCommerce SEO strategy is necessary.

-While SEO can be fairly complex, the end results can be substantial and well worth the effort.
+While SEO can be pretty complex, the results can be substantial and well worth the effort.
 A well-executed SEO strategy can raise an eCommerce store above the competition and boost its online sales by staggering amounts.
-Additionally, while it may seem like a difficult task, it’s possible to boost rankings quickly and easily by following SEO best practices, such as those described in the following section.
+Additionally, while it may seem difficult, it’s possible to boost rankings quickly and easily by following SEO best practices, such as those described in the following section.

 E-Commerce SEO Best Practices

-An E-Commerce website is not the same as a traditional brick-and-mortar store, and it requires different strategies and approaches than a traditional website.
+An E-Commerce website differs from a traditional brick-and-mortar store, requiring different strategies and approaches than a conventional website.

-For example, consider large-scale retailers such as the home improvement store Home Depot and furniture retailer Ethan Allen.
+For example, consider large-scale retailers such as the Home Depot home improvement store and furniture retailer Ethan Allen.
 These companies use features to optimize their websites for users with various disabilities, including screen readers for people with blindness.
-They make the shopping experience easier for users with visual impairments.
+They make the shopping experience more accessible for users with visual impairments.
 Along with other SEO best practices, ensuring your eCommerce website is user-friendly to anyone with a visual impairment is especially important for your bottom line – web accessibility cannot be ignored.

 Great Website Content